 You’re not the only one sizing up your weight.
 Life insurance companies have very strict height and weight guidelines.
 Even tipping the scale a few pounds the wrong direction can cost you more money.

-Losing just a few pounds can save you 25 percent or more on life insurance.
+Losing just a few pounds, however, might help you save on life insurance.
 “For example, say a man is 5’10 and weighs 204 pounds,” said Christ Huntley, owner of Huntley Wealth & Insurance Services.
 “One top insurance carrier allows you to weigh up to 202 pounds to get their best, ‘Preferred Plus’ health rating.
-If he applies for coverage at 204 pounds, he’ll pay about 25 percent more than if he were to drop a bit of weight first and apply for coverage at 202 pounds or less.”
+If he applies for coverage at 204 pounds, he’ll pay about 25% more than if he were to drop a bit of weight first and apply for coverage at 202 pounds or less.”

 Commitment to moderate exercise and a healthy diet can help you shave off a few pounds and get the better deal — saving you money in the long run.

 From sugary sodas to frothy beers, neither of these should be your beverage of choice for a healthy lifestyle — especially if you’re looking to cut costs and calories.
 For instance, the average regular can of soda contains 150 calories and 10 teaspoons of sugar, according to the National Institutes of Health, which increases the risk of weight gain.

 The average American consumes 42.9 gallons of soft drinks per year, according to IBISWorld, an industry-market research company.
 Add beer to the mix and you can imagine the results to your waistline and your finances.
 But if you follow the doctor’s orders and stick to your six to eight glasses of water a day, which is free from your faucet, you’ll be healthier and have more money in your pocket.

 8. A Healthy Diet Leads to Fewer Sick Days